amiller0665/InfoTrack-Development-Project/README.md

    - HTTP: `http://localhost:5287`
    - HTTPS: `https://localhost:7048`

+   **Please ensure you start the https://localhost:7048 port as that is what the react app points to**

 5. **Edit Your Environment**
    - Ensure the CORS policy in `Program.cs` matches the domain of any front-end app.
      Default setup: